2. Name of journal

 7. Copyright and licensing

-Copyright policy: Copyrights of all published materials are owned by the Korean Pain Society.
+• Copyright policy: Copyrights of all published materials are owned by the Korean Pain Society.
 Every authors must complete and submit the journal’s copyright transfer agreement.
 Permission must be obtained from the Korean Pain Society for any commercial use of materials.

-Licensing information: Articles in the Korean Journal of Pain are distributed under the terms of the Creative Commons Attribution License which permits unrestricted non-commercial use, distribution, and reproduction in any medium, provided the original work is properly cited (https://creativecommons.org/licenses/by-nc/4.0/).
+• Licensing information: Articles in the Korean Journal of Pain are distributed under the terms of the Creative Commons Attribution License which permits unrestricted non-commercial use, distribution, and reproduction in any medium, provided the original work is properly cited (https://creativecommons.org/licenses/by-nc/4.0/).

-Deposit polity: The full text of the Korean Journal of Pain has been archived in PubMed Central since the 23(1) volume published in 2010.
-According to the deposit policy (selfarchiving policy) of Sherpa/Romeo (http://www.sherpa.ac.uk), authors cannot archive pre-print (i.e., pre-refereeing), but they can archive post-print (i.e., final draft postrefereeing).
+• Deposit policy: According to the deposit policy (selfarchiving policy) of Sherpa/Romeo (http://www.sherpa.ac.uk), authors cannot archive pre-print (i.e., pre-refereeing), but they can archive post-print (i.e., final draft post-refereeing).
 Authors can archive the publisher’s version/PDF.
-The Korean Journal of Pain provides electronic backup and preservation of access to the journal content in the event that the journal is no longer published by archiving in PubMed Central.

 8. Author fees